Planning and Development in Pickering

 The City’s current intensification strategy, as set out in the Pickering Official Plan, is to maximize the efficiency of existing infrastructure.
 That means building where infrastructure such as municipal services and transportation already exist.
 The City and the Province have identified the City Centre, parts of the Kingston Road corridor, and other areas as places that can sustainably accommodate growth.
 This strategy ensures higher density developments produce walkable, transit-focused communities that are better for the environment, while maintaining Pickering’s stable neighbourhoods.

 It should also be noted that the City’s Integrated Transportation Master Plan (ITMP) was recently completed and provides a long range plan for a framework and direction for transportation infrastructure needs across the City.
-View the documents at pickering.ca/ITMP
+View the documents at pickering.ca/ITMP(External link)

 I am an active member the community, my wife is a teacher, I have 2 young children in a variety of extra-curricular sports/activities.
 I’m dog owner, I coach.
 I speak to a lot of Pickering residents.
 Most people I speak to are unaware of the number and height of the towers coming to Pickering.
 Everyone who I’ve spoken to who is aware of them are against them.
 The residents of Pickering do not want these built.
 Ask anyone.
 Period.
 The public consultation process is a joke and quite frankly a waste of time.
 What would it take to get a City wide referendum regarding lining Hwy 2 with high rise condos?
 I can guarantee the result would be a hard NAY! thanks!